molavec/hexo-theme-aircv/README.md

 # Aircv Hexo Theme

-This is Hexo Theme with a beautiful style design form [KeenThemes](http://www.keenthemes.com/).
+This is Hexo Theme with a beautiful style design by [KeenThemes](http://www.keenthemes.com/).

 **Is very usefull for personal branding.**